ha3ks/ha3ks.github.io/_posts/2023-10-09-Sliver-C2-Installation-and-demo.md

 sliver > mtls
 ```

-Ok, we have our C2 listening for a connection, we have our implant on the target...
+Ok to recap, we have our C2 server listening for a connection, we have our implant on the target...
 Let's see what happens when we run it:

 [![7](\img\blog\sliver_C2\7.png)](\img\blog\sliver_C2\7.png)

 *Clicks Run*

-It has successfully executed on the victim and we can even see it in the task manager:
+It has successfully executed on the victim (no other popups or warnings) and we can see it in the task manager:

 [![8](\img\blog\sliver_C2\8.png)](\img\blog\sliver_C2\8.png)